 - 1. In case any difficulties in the implementation of this Agreement arise, either Party may request consultations to develop appropriate measures to ensure the fulfillment of this Agreement. - 2.
 This Agreement may be amended by written mutual agreement of the Parties.
-Unless otherwise agreed upon, such an amendment shall enter into force from the date of its signature by both Parties.
+Unless otherwise agreed upon, such an amendment shall enter into force through the same procedures as set forth in paragraph 1 of Article 10 of this Agreement.